 The summer population of Red deer is approximately 900 hinds, 500 calves and 400 stags.
 In the summer the deer tend to graze far inland on the estate, although some of the stags can be seen low down in the late evenings.
 In winter the population increases as the deer draw in from surrounding higher land to the relative shelter of Attadale.
 Deer can then be seen all over the estate and the stags in particular, are common all the way up the hill road and right down beside the holiday cottages.

 Stalking takes place on the estate from the start of September through to the middle of February.
 Unlike many estates, there is no let stalking on Attadale.
-All the guests that go out during the stag stalking season are friends and family.
 The estate stalker undertakes all the culling during the hind season.
+All the guests that go out at Attadale during the stag stalking season are friends and family.
+We do not let the stalking.

 In the past deer tended to be shot purely for sporting purposes.
 Stags (male deer) were shot as 'trophies', with the size and number of points on their antlers being the key factor.
 Any stag with six points on each antler was regarded as a 'Royal' and was highly sought after.